hackclub/hackclub/clubs/README.md

 The best way to take advantage of your school's "club day" (or equivalent) is to bring food and be _super proactive_ about getting people to give you their name, email, and phone numbers.
-It's boring, but a pencil and a clipboard with a list of people's info is often the best way to collect this information (feel free to experiment though).
+Excel or Google Sheets is a good way to collect this info, though it's a good idea to also bring a pencil and a clipboard in case of technical difficulties.

 Your sign-up goal should be driven by how many people you want to attend your meetings -- set your goal for a number of sign-ups well above the number of